Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/README.md

 service: Microsoft Graph, Azure Storage, ASP.NET Core Web API
 endpoint: AAD v2.0
 ---
-# Tutorial - Enable your Web Apps to sign-in users and calls APIs with the Microsoft identity platform for developers
+# Tutorial - Enable your Web Apps to sign-in users and call APIs with the Microsoft identity platform for developers

 ## About this tutorial